 Bluestones and the Stonehenge volcanics

 The other stones of Stonehenge are found in the inner circle and the inner horsehoe.
 They are much smaller, and are called the bluestones, a colour which is only (just) seen when they are wet.
 There are much bluer rocks in the UK, especially the blue liam of Lyme Regis on the Jurassic Coast.
 But you can’t make monuments from them.
-Instead, the Stonehenge builders sources the most impressive rocks they could find.
+Instead, the Stonehenge builders sourced the most impressive rocks they could find.
 But from where?

 The answer to that has been known since quite a long time.
 The type of stone is unique to the Preseli Hills, an area in Pembrokeshire on the west coast of Wales.
 It is a range of hills, up to 500 meters high, which dominate the lower land around them.
 There are burial sites, hill forts, bank and circles on the hills: it was a popular place in the neolithic.
 An ancient pathway, called the golden road, runs over the ridge of the hills.
 The hills are some 200 kilometers from Stonehenge.